GaryChenMesser/os_project1_2018/report.md

 As you can see, there is `isStart` to determine whether it is beginning or ending.
 When it is beginning, it only records the start time.
 Otherwise, it records the end time, and call `printk` to print the information.

+To record time, we can use both `getnstimeofday()` or `ktime_get()`.
+The prevois one is system time in ns, and the second one is time after system boots.
+Since we only need to know the order and duration, we can use either one to get the precision in nanosecond.
+I choose `ktime_get()` at the end, I explain in "Developing record" part.

 ### Simulator

 // 模擬設計